kvnvallis/techdoc/quickref.md

 * `pyenv virtualenv 3.6.6 myenv` : create a virtual environment with python version and env name
 * `pyenv uninstall myenv` : delete a virtual environment by its name
 * `env PYTHON_CONFIGURE_OPTS="--enable-shared" LD_LIBRARY_PATH="$HOME/.pyenv/versions/3.6.6/lib/" pyenv install 3.6.6` : compile a python version for compatibility with pyinstaller

-### Django

-* `python manage.py makemigrations --dry-run` : Check if migrations exist for any change in the models
-* `python manage.py shell` : Open a django shell where you can import models
-* `from appname.models import ModelName` : Import a model in the shell

 ## Git